redhat-developer/service-binding-operator/CONTRIBUTING.md

 the git commit message and pull request description.

-Before submitting the pull request, verify that all existing tests run cleanly by executing unit and e2e tests with this make target:
+Before submitting the pull request, verify that all existing tests run cleanly by executing unit and acceptance tests with this make target:

 ```bash
 make test